bertkdowns/thesis/notes/phd.potential_characteristics.md

 How do we version in development? can people work together to build a factory in realtime/git like collaboration?

+What does Git look like for digital twins? can we put the world in git?

 ### Isolation

 Do we specify the structure of the model and the data/parameters of the model differently, or are they inherently the same thing?